How often should you pressure wash your driveway? Expert advice for a beautiful home

 How often should you pressure wash your driveway?

-Typically, you'll want to pressure wash your driveway once a year.
+Typically, for a clean driveway, you'll want to pressure wash yours once a year.
 Scott Paul, owner of Deck Stain Help, confirms this: 'Annually is best.
 This will keep the mold, algae, dirt, and grime off the surface.
 When you let it go too long, it makes cleaning more difficult to remove all the contaminants.'
+The same goes for how often you should have the exterior of your house cleaned, too.

 Pressure washing your driveway once a year is ideal to keep it clean, but it's best not to clean it much more than that.
 This is unless your driveway is particularly prone to dirt and grime or is a high-traffic area for muddy vehicles.